zmsn-2077/CUP-safe-rl/README.md

 In other way, you can run terminal command, for example python main.py --env-id "Ant-v3" , to run it in MuJOCO environment: Ant-v3.

 All experiments were implemented in Pytorch 1.7.0 with CUDA 11.0 and conducted on an Ubuntu 20.04.2 LTS (GNU/Linux 5.8.0-59-generic x86 64).
 We will provide the docker vision as soon as possible.

+If you have any problems for our implementation: please contact to: yanglong001@pku.edu.cn or jiamg.ji@gmail.com